 Mitigation of nitrous oxide emission

-Nitrous oxide emissions is reduce nitrogen use efficiency Patak .H.
-(1999).
+Nitrous oxide emissions is reduce nitrogen use efficiency (Patak, 1999).
 Leaching of nitrate is the main source of emissions of nitrous oxide.
 Site specific nutrient management and use of nitrification inhibitors helps to reduce the emission of nitrous oxide.

 Table 1.
 Tillage operations and average C emission